bluespec/Flute/README.md

 This repository contains a simple testbench (a small SoC) with which one can run RISC-V binaries in simulation by loading standard mem hex files and executing in Bluespec's Bluesim, Verilator simulation or iVerilog simulation.
-The testbench contains an AXI4-Lite interconnect fabric that connects the CPU to models of a boot ROM, a memory, a timer and a UART for console I/O.
+The testbench contains an AXI4 interconnect fabric that connects the CPU to models of a boot ROM, a memory, a timer and a UART for console I/O.

-[Note: **iverilog functionality is currently limited** because we are still working out robust mechanisms to import C code, which is used in parts of the testbench.]

 This repository contains several sample build directories, to build RV32ACIMU or RV64ACDFIMSU simulators, using Bluespec Bluesim